 September 21 marks the five-year anniversary of the day when Facebook turned social media into just plain ‘media’.
 This date is probably worth noting, if not necessarily celebrating, as it marks the end of the dream of brands having unlimited conversations with their fans for free.

-Social media stars and influencers are so hot right now, with brands across the world paying sometimes eye-watering sums to have nouveau celebs promote their products.
-And while this is something of a recent fad, 54-year-old Contiki built its brand on this approach long before it became fashionable.
+Social media stars and influencers are becoming an increasingly popular way for brands to reach an audience.
+And while their power to reach and engage an audience has only become apparent in recent, 54-year-old Contiki built its brand with influencers.
 We talk to marketing director Tony Laskey about its latest influencer based campaigns, building relationships and why influencers work so well for Contiki.

 There’s a lot going on in the world of social media.
 Each week new updates see the platforms change and communication habits follow suit.
 So how can marketers keep up?
 In a new series we talk to people in the industry about what the updates mean to marketers.
 This week Wendy Thompson, founder and managing director of Socialites, explains how businesses can go live with Facebook Live.